 Additionally, make sure your dehumidifiers are NOT sitting against any walls.
 Always remember to place dehumidifiers a few inches away from the wall to ensure your device receives proper airflow.

 Your machine will shut off when the water collection reservoir is full.
 Therefore, remember to drain your collection device if your dehumidifier drain is not already connected to a hose or other disposal mechanism.

-Eva-Dry is on the leading edge of dehumidification technology and understands how important it is to maintain good indoor air quality to support health, keep your family comfortable and reduce dust mites, mold spores, and bacteria.
-Eva-Dry’s desiccant dehumidifiers work by removing moisture from the air using natural silica gel crystals.
-These dehumidifiers are safe, non-toxic, and produces no odor.
+Eva-Dry is on the leading edge of dehumidification technology and understands how important it is to maintain good indoor air quality to support health, keep your family comfortable, and keep your property free of moisture damage.
+Eva-Dry’s renewable dehumidifiers work by removing moisture from the air using natural desiccant materials.
+These dehumidifiers are safe, non-toxic, and produce no odor.

-Investigate our full line of products and contact one of our knowledgeable consultants today about the humidity, condensation, and mold or mildew issues you may be experiencing.
-For more information about dehumidifier issues, controlling humidity, mold and other related products, refer to our other blog posts here.
+Investigate our full line of products and contact one of our knowledgeable consultants today about the humidity, or condensation issues you may be experiencing.
+For more information about dehumidifier issues or controlling humidity, refer to our other blog posts here.

 What Basement Dehumidifier Settings Do I Use?

 Before using your dehumidifier anywhere, you need to know the relative humidity.
 If you don’t have a good idea of what that is, use a hygrometer.
 Your basement dehumidifier setting should most likely be at max and left on.
 If you’re using a small electric dehumidifier, don’t forget to empty the tray regularly.

 If you’re worried about overusing the dehumidifier, use the hygrometer and make sure it’s not under 15% and turn down the settings if you can.